Car Insurance After a DUI: Costs, SR-22 Requirements & Best Companies

 • The General: Focuses specifically on high-risk drivers nationwide

-• National General: Specializes in non-standard insurance policies
+• Direct Auto / Dairyland: Specializes in non-standard policies with SR-22/FR-44 support

-These companies actively accept DUI convictions and offer discounts including bundling, defensive driving, and usage-based insurance programs.
+These companies actively accept DUI convictions and offer discounts including bundling, defensive driving courses, and usage-based insurance programs.
+If you've been denied coverage elsewhere, high-risk driver specialists are often your best next step.

 Smart Savings Made Simple!